sybip/gtm-lab/README.md

 ## Documentation and further info
-All technical information relevant to this project is (or will be) published in the [pyGT project wiki](https://github.com/sybip/pyGT/wiki/), and of course everyone's welcome to share their findings if they want to.
+All technical information relevant to this project is (or will be) published under a copyleft license in the [pyGT project wiki](https://github.com/sybip/pyGT/wiki/), and of course everyone's invited to share their findings if they want to.

 No Github account? - no problem!
 Just shoot a bitmessage to the author at BM-2cW2P5qmucxH4jWP2JEyqKA12VhTJibUXL .